kyrasarii/casper-wmi/README.md

 # Casper Linux WMI Driver

-A Linux kernel module to control keyboard backlight and hardware monitoring on Casper Excalibur laptops, such as G650, G670, G750, and G900 series.
+A Linux kernel module to control keyboard backlight and hardware monitoring on Casper Excalibur laptops.

 ## Features